 Charlotte Atkinson (Additional Governor): I moved to Wilby with my husband in September 2016 and established ‘Charlotte’s Wood’ as a centre for Forest School sessions, Forest School Leader training, woodland activities and Nordic Walking.
 I was born in Suffolk and am a former primary school teacher and headteacher with over 25 years’ experience of working in schools, with children and families.
 In addition to my Forest School activities, I work with schools in Suffolk, delivering training for governing boards and as an external adviser for headteacher appraisal.
 I am also a member of the Wilby Coronation Hall Committee and volunteer regularly at local events.
 I am passionate about the importance of connecting people (especially children) with nature and hope that this passion, along with my educational experience, will be of value to the governing board.

 The whole Governing Body meets every half term.
 All governors are also involved in smaller committees which meet in-between times to look at specific areas of school management, for example finance or teaching and learning.
 Further details of the committees can be found on the Committees and Membership Page.
 Governors also formally visit the school to look at particular areas that the school is focusing on at that time to see how well we are achieving our aims.
 I would like to reassure everyone that at no point do governors ever judge the quality of teaching within the school - we are not qualified to do so.

 Who does what on the Governing Body?

-The Governing Body is now legally required to publish in the School’s website a list of pecuniary interests declared by the Governors and also a list detailing the attendance of governors at whole Governing Body meetings and also Governor Committee meetings.
-This information can be found by returning to the “Governors” tab on the website home page and selecting the appropriate choice from the drop down list.
+The Governing Body is legally required to publish in the School’s website a list of pecuniary interests declared by the Governors and also a list detailing the attendance of governors at whole Governing Body meetings and also Governor Committee meetings.
+This information can be found here or by returning to the “Governors” tab on the website home page and selecting the appropriate choice from the drop down list.